 The 5 pillars of social selling success are:

 First and foremost I recommend that you get in on LinkedIn.
-While you can use the free version, I do recommend you get the professional addition because you get access to the Sales Navigator.
+While you can use the free version, I do recommend you get the professional edition because you get access to the Sales Navigator.
 If you’re looking to get hold of the people and looking and searching for people, then the Sales Navigator will help you.
 You’ve got to move away from the traditional, “I’ve set up my LinkedIn profile as a way of attracting recruiters for my next job” and actually create what I would call a bio-centric profile.

 So you need to think about your product and service and outputs, what is it that it actually does?
 Does it increase revenue?
 Does it improve profit?
 Does it enable you to reduce stock?
 What is that end point you’re going to do?
 And that is what you need to be looking at, building your LinkedIn profile around.